Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Introduction

-The remainder of this paper is structured as follows.
-In Section~\ref{sec: data}, we introduce several cyber incident datasets that are publicly available, the InsurTech data that offers additional entity-specific risk characteristics, and the comprehensive dataset that compiles data from these sources and will be used for this study.
+The remainder of the paper is structured as follows.
+In Section~\ref{sec: data}, we introduce several publicly available cyber incident datasets, the insurtech data that offers additional entity-specific risk characteristics, and the comprehensive dataset that compiles data from those sources and that we use for the study.
 Section~\ref{sec:method} details the modeling methodology we adopt to answer the three aforementioned questions, and Section~\ref{sec:result} offers a summary of the performance of various models and the comparison among them.
 The feature importance results derived from the proposed models are described in Section~\ref{sec:FI}.
-In Section~\ref{sec:conclusion}, we offer a discussion on the results and implications of this study and a conclusion.
+In Section~\ref{sec:conclusion}, we discuss the results and implications of this study and conclude.